Notice (8): Undefined offset: 0 [APP/Controller/UsersController.php, line 4322]

 Anesthesia Credentialing in Japan

-Anesthesia credentialing in Japan is provided by the JSA, the Japanese Medical Specialty Board, and by the Ministry of Health, Labour and Welfare (MHLW) at several levels.
+Anesthesia credentialing in Japan is provided by the JSA, by the Japanese Medical Specialty Board (JMSB), and by the Ministry of Health, Labour and Welfare (MHLW) at several levels.

 Registered Anesthesiologist: ‘hyobo-i’